-He wrote a blog post and share it on Facebook.
-People criticize him for his worldview.
+He wrote a blog post and shared it on Facebook.
+People criticized him for his worldview.

-He made a vlog and share it on Facebook.
-People, again, criticize his worldview.
+He made a vlog and shared it on Facebook.
+People, again, criticized his worldview.

 And the funny thing is that, these people who love to criticize are those who haven’t created anything meaningful.
 They don’t have creations to share.
 They don’t have something to say.
 And even if they have, they don’t have the guts to ship.